NageenaS/Stress_Testing_App/README.md

 ```
 docker run -d --name stress_testing nageenashaik/stress_testing
 ```
-4. Executing Stress Tests
+4. **Executing Stress Tests**:
-To begin your stress testing, run the following command:
+- To begin your stress testing, run the following command:
 ```
 python app.py
 ```
-5. If you're running it in a Docker container:
+- If you're running it in a Docker container:
 ```
 docker exec -it stress_testing python app.py
 ```